ilya-murzinov/ilya-murzinov.github.io/_drafts/2015-02-25-allure-csharp.markdown

 %JAVA_HOME%\bin\java -jar %ALLURE_CLI_HOME%\allure-cli.jar generate -v 1.4.0 %OUTPUT_DIR% -o %NGINX_HOME%\html\
 {% endhighlight %}

+You can run as much **\*.dll**'s as you want or create an **\*.nuproj** project cointaining all assemblies.

 Now we need to start Nginx and thats all!
 If you've done it right, you will see the report at [http://localhost:8080](http://localhost:8080) (depends on Nginx configuration).

-Note that it's only basic configuration and it can of course be extended.
+Note that this is only the basic configuration and it can of course be extended/modified.

 If you have any questions, you are welcome to ask it in comments.